3d-web-applications/foozle/packages/scene-preparation/README.md

 Loading custom scripts through that bundle will enable you to to persist objects between scene loads.
 It also allows you to mock up data from previously loaded scenes.

+## Investigation

+### Window

+Within the PlayCanvas Editor, the most simple approach to reach the proposed goal is to create a new Javascript file and placing it to the top of the *Scripts Loading Order*.
+It can contain global variables as well as functions, etc. To make them available, they could be bound to the *window* object.

+Advantages:
+- easy to implement
+- gives the appearance of reusability

+Disadvantages:
+- too many scripts could rely on the existence of specific properties at the *window* object
+- after a certain amount of time, multiple versions could exist in different projects
+- the tracking the amount of scripts, which extend the window object, as well as tracking the amount of reserved property names can become very frustrating
+- even if it is very unlikely, specific properties of the *window* object could be already in use

+At first glance, the solution seems to be good, but in the long run it will make testing and proper versioning much harder.

 ## Preparation

 Because the package is still in Early-Access, one has to bundle it up by themself.